2021 Antique Radio Auction

-The Iowa Antique Radio Club and Historical Society (IARCHS) is sponsoring an antique radio and related items auction (Time and Date to be determined) in the auction arena located at the west side of Hawkeye Downs in Cedar Rapids Iowa.
-The address is 4400 6th Street.
-If there are significant ‘Hayrack’ items (parts radios, parts, etc…) consigned, that the auction of hayrack items will begin at 9:00am.
-The auctions in past years have been successful, and good sale prices have been realized on items with higher collector value.
-The auction will be conducted by Fred Van Metre and staff of Van Metre Auction Co. a premier Auction Company located in Marshalltown, IA.
+The Iowa Antique Radio Club and Historical Society (IARCHS) is sponsoring an antique radio and related items auction Saturday, August 28th at 10:00 a.m. in the Activity Building at the Central Iowa Fairgrounds in Marshalltown, Iowa.
+The address is 1308 East Olive Street.
+IARCHS auctions in past years have been successful, and good sale prices have been realized on items with higher collector value.
+This year’s auction will be conducted by Fred Van Metre and staff of Van Metre Auction Co. a premier Auction Company located in Marshalltown, IA.

 Q: I have a couple radios and a few parts that I want to sell.
 Is it worth my time?

 A: It really depends on what you have.
-Contact Craig Huseboe or Dave Perkins and we can try to help you.
-Generally from what we have seen in the past, large console radios, record players, and televisions don’t sell very well unless they are a more collectible type.
-This is particularly true of units in poor condition, or containing wasp or mouse nests!
-Some of these types in past years only brought $1.00, or had to be combined to sell for a couple of dollars.
+Contact Craig Huseboe and we can try to help you.
+Generally, from what we have seen in the past, large console radios, record players, and televisions don’t sell very well unless they are a more collectible type.
+This is particularly true of units in poor condition.
+Some of these items in past years only brought $1.00, or had to be combined to sell for a couple of dollars.
 With the $5 opening bid, these may be no-sale items.
 Again, it depends on what the item is.
-If you just have a few low dollar items and really just want to just get rid of them, consider a club donation.
-We may be able to work out an arrangement to pick up the items at check-in time.
+NOTE: If you just have a few low dollar items and really just want to just get rid of them, consider a club donation.

-A: The buyer premium charged goes directly to IARCHS so that we can help offset our costs of advertising.
-We send out postcards and advertise in various publications to help promote the auction and rent the auction arena at Hawkeye Downs.
+A: The 7% buyer’s premium charged goes directly to IARCHS to offset our costs of the auction.
+The club sends out postcards and may advertise in various publications to help promote the auction, building rent and any other misc. expenditures.
 IARCHS is a non-profit club.
 The other 3% is for buyers that pay with a credit card.
 If paying by cash or good check the buyer’s premium is only 7%

 Q: Can a reserve be placed on an item?